SCIENTIFIC COMPUTING AND IMAGING INSTITUTE

 An internationally recognized leader in visualization, scientific computing, and image analysis

 Thursday, Nov.
-21, 2024—In its first push to attract and retain top talent in translational AI, the University of Utah One-U Responsible Artificial Intelligence Initiative (RAI) has named seven faculty fellows and one distinguished visitor.
+21, 2024 (updated Dec.
+9)—In its first push to attract and retain top talent in translational AI, the University of Utah One-U Responsible Artificial Intelligence Initiative (RAI) has named seven faculty fellows, one postdoctoral fellow, and one distinguished visitor.

 The faculty fellows span six colleges across the U and their work is expected to drive progress in one or more of the initiative’s thematic areas: environment, healthcare and wellness, and teaching and learning.
 One-U RAI will typically award three to five fellows each year, but increased that number for 2025 due to a strong applicant pool and excitement from U leadership.
 "Our inaugural cohort of faculty fellows represents a wonderful cross-section of U faculty,” said Manish Parashar, director of the Scientific Computing and Imaging Institute, which houses One-U RAI.
 “We look forward to integrating their expertise into One-U RAI and working toward shared goals, from recommending guardrails that protect individuals to applying AI to solve complex societal challenges."